 - The HTTP verb it uses

 - The URL pattern of the route

 - The controller action parameters

-Rake routes are valuable to developers because it allows them to see all of their Rails routes in one place.
+Rake routes are valuable to developers because it allow them to see all of their Rails routes in one place.
 This can help them determine what routes, if any, are still needed in their project and check to make sure that all routes are set up correctly.

 Creating and managing an entire application’s worth of routes can be a very complicated, tiring task.
-If you need help or direction, reach out to an app development partner.
+If you need help or direction, reach out to a development partner.
 The industry experience and technical expertise that a development partner can bring to the table is an invaluable resource when developing a Ruby on Rails application.